Doha climate talks throw lifeline to Kyoto Protocol

 "Much, much more is needed if we are really going to address climate change and reduce emissions," said Kieren Keke, foreign minister of the Pacific island state of Nauru on behalf of the Alliance of Small Island States.

-Endless talk would condemn islands to disappear as seas crept higher, he said.
+He warned against endless talk that "locks in the death of our nations and of our children".
 Most nations favoured keeping even a shrunken Kyoto as a blueprint for future action.

 "It was not an easy ride.
 It was not a beautiful ride.
 It was not a fast ride, but we managed to cross the bridge and hopefully we can increase our speed," European Climate Commissioner Connie Hedegaard said.